yanivam/react-svg-worldmap/README.md

 ## Yet another package for world map...but why?

 It all started with a fun project that I was building and needed to draw simple yet beautiful world's map.
 Searching for solutions I found many potential solutions like MapBox and Google Maps, but they were "too smart" for what I needed.
 They needed to "call home" for the data, they supported tons of options I didn't need, and while they included react-integrations, they were not completely native to the react world.
 There was definitely something missing.
-And that's when react-world-countries-map started.
+And that's when react-svg-worldmap started.

 ## Install